Ihor Isichenko: Biography

 Ihor Isichenko was Archbishop of the Diocese of Kharkiv - Poltava (north-eastern Ukraine) between 1993 and 2020, of the Ukrainian Autocephalous Orthodox Church.
 He is professor emeritus at the National University of Kharkiv, specialist in medieval literature and in relations between Catholics and Orthodoxes.

-In 2020, Isichenko converted to Catholicism and joined, together with his diocese, the Ukrainian Greek Catholic Church.
+In 2020, Isichenko converted to Catholicism and joined, together with 3 parishes of his former diocese, the Ukrainian Greek Catholic Church.
+According to him, that decision was influenced by the disbandment of the Ukrainian Autocephalous Orthodox Church, as well as increasing state intervention in church affairs.